Computational Chemistry

 Benzene molecule with SMILES notation

-SMILES: Compact Notation for Chemical Structures
+SMILES: A Compact Notation for Chemical Structures

 Comprehensive overview of SMILES notation for chemical structures, covering syntax for atoms, bonds, branches, rings, and stereochemistry, plus its key limitations for machine learning.